robertpeteuil/multi-cloud-control/README.rst

 ``mccl``
 --------

-- ``mccl`` displays list of VM-instances and data from all providers (and returns to the prompt)
+- ``mccl`` displays a list of VM-Instances and data from all providers (and returns to the prompt)

-  - useful to quickly display a list of VM-instances - including name, location, cloud provider, machine-size, IP address and operational-status
+  - design for quickly displaying a unified list of VM-instance status across all providers

 **List Mode screenshot**